Fluorescent lamp: Early discharge lamps

 Thomas Edison briefly pursued fluorescent lighting for its commercial potential.
-He invented a fluorescent lamp in 1896 that used a coating of calcium tungstate as the fluorescing substance, excited by X-rays, but although it received a patent in 1907, it was not put into production.
+He invented a fluorescent lamp in 1896 that used a coating of calcium tungstate as the fluorescing substance, excited by X-rays.
+Although it received a patent in 1907, it was not put into production.
 As with a few other attempts to use Geissler tubes for illumination, it had a short operating life, and given the success of the incandescent light, Edison had little reason to pursue an alternative means of electrical illumination.
 Nikola Tesla made similar experiments in the 1890s, devising high-frequency powered fluorescent bulbs that gave a bright greenish light, but as with Edison's devices, no commercial success was achieved.

 One of Edison's former employees created a gas-discharge lamp that achieved a measure of commercial success.
 In 1895 Daniel McFarlan Moore demonstrated lamps 2 to 3 m in length that used carbon dioxide or nitrogen to emit white or pink light, respectively.
 They were considerably more complicated than an incandescent bulb, requiring both a high-voltage power supply and a pressure-regulating system for the fill gas.

 Moore invented an electromagnetically controlled valve that maintained a constant gas pressure within the tube, to extend the working life.
 Although Moore's lamp was complicated, expensive, and required very high voltages, it was considerably more efficient than incandescent lamps, and it produced a closer approximation to natural daylight than contemporary incandescent lamps.
 From 1904 onwards Moore's lighting system was installed in a number of stores and offices.
-Its success contributed to General Electric’s motivation to improve the incandescent lamp, especially its filament.
+Its success contributed to General Electric's motivation to improve the incandescent lamp, especially its filament.
 GE's efforts came to fruition with the invention of a tungsten-based filament.
 The extended lifespan and improved efficacy of incandescent bulbs negated one of the key advantages of Moore's lamp, but GE purchased the relevant patents in 1912.
-These patents and the inventive efforts that supported them were to be of considerable value when the firm took up fluorescent lighting more than two decades later.
+These patents and the inventive efforts that supported them were of considerable value when the firm took up fluorescent lighting more than two decades later.